MarvinLavechin/daem/examples/transfer1/README.md

 # Transfering paired to unpaired image translation

-Here, we want to learn a transfer function from the mouse raw stack to the drosophila labeled stack.
+In this scenario, we want to learn a transfer function from the mouse raw stack to the drosophila labeled stack.

 ## Typical result